 Most of the time, the defendant cannot afford to pay cash for the bail amount, and often, they don’t have the property to cover their bail with a property bond.
 That is where bail bonds become invaluable.
 A bail bond, also known as a surety bond, is a binding agreement with a third party who pledges to be held culpable for a defendant’s bail if the defendant fails to appear in court.
 This third party is known as the bail bondsman.
 A bail bond usually costs 10% of the bail.
 For example, if the bail amount is set at $25,000, the bail bond would cost $2,500.

-If you have questions about bail bonds and how they can help you or someone you know, contact us today.
+If you have questions about bail bonds in Roseville and surrounding areas and how they can help you or someone you know, contact us today.